 2 Yield in this table refers to total yield, not marketable yield.

 3 For most efficient application, apply phosphate fertilizer in a band 2-3 inches below and 2-3 inches to each side of the tuber at planting.

 Potatoes take up significant quantities of K (Table 1), a nutrient that plays important roles in tuber yield, size and quality.
 The plant needs high K to prevent blackspot bruising and shattering and attain good storage quality.
 However, you may reduce specific gravity if K fertilization is too high because it increases tuber water absorption.
-In-season K applications have a greater effect on specific gravity than preplant or planting applications.
+In-season K applications have a greater effect on lowering specific gravity than preplant or planting applications.
 Potassium chloride (0-0-60) can have more of an effect than potassium sulfate (0-0-50) at equivalent K rates.
-Applying significant amounts of K during the tuber bulking phase can also reduce yields.
-Potassium is a relatively immobile nutrient in medium- and fine-textured soils, but it does leach in sandy soils, particularly when they are acid and low in organic matter.
+Potassium is a relatively immobile nutrient in medium- and fine-textured soils, but it does leach in sandy soils, particularly when they are acidic and low in organic matter.
 Excessive Mg fertilization can inhibit K uptake and induce a K deficiency, especially when soil K is low.

 1 Do not apply more than 200 lb/A K2O in the band at planting.